Patient education: Colon polyps (Beyond the Basics)

 Adenomatous polyps — Two-thirds of colon polyps are adenomas.
 Most of these polyps do not develop into cancer, although they have the potential to become cancerous.
 Adenomas are classified by their size, general appearance, and their specific features as seen under the microscope.

 As a general rule, the larger the adenoma, the more likely it is to eventually become a cancer.
-As a result, large polyps are usually removed completely to prevent cancer and for microscopic examination to guide follow-up testing.
+As a result, large polyps (larger than 5 millimeters, approximately 3/8 inch) are usually removed completely to prevent cancer and for microscopic examination to guide follow-up testing.

-Malignant polyps — Polyps that contain pre-cancerous or cancerous cells are known as malignant polyps.
+Malignant polyps — Polyps that contain cancerous cells are known as malignant polyps.
 The optimal treatment for malignant polyps depends upon the extent of the cancer (when examined with a microscope) and other individual factors.
-(See "Approach to the patient with colonic polyps".)
+(See "Overview of colon polyps".)

 COLON POLYP DIAGNOSIS